 Use an Online Mobile Check Cashing App

 If your bank doesn’t have a mobile app for check cashing, or if you don’t have a bank account with online banking, you can still cash checks using a mobile app.
 Ingo Money, for example, is a popular online check cashing app that is easy to use.
 Simply download the app, create a user profile, link an account (a prepaid card, PayPal account, bank-issued debit card, or credit card), and take a snapshot of your check.
 You can get fast access to your money for a fee, or you can opt to wait ten days to get access to your money without paying a fee.

 Use a Reloadable Prepaid Card

-Reloadable prepaid cards are a great alternative option for transferring funds without the need to show ID.
+Reloadable prepaid cards are an alternative option for transferring funds without the need to show ID.
 These cards work the same as bank-issued debit cards, but you’ll be transferring money from your check directly onto the card, instead of into a bank account.
 You can find prepaid cards at stores such as CVS (NetSpend), Walgreens (American Express, Green Dot, MyVanilla), and Walmart (MoneyCard).
 Once you have the card, follow instructions for registration and activation.
 To avoid hassles with check cashing, choose the direct deposit option that transfers paycheck funds to the card — this works for check that can be deposited electronically.
 You can also reload these money cards using cash when checking out at store registers.
 When funds are available, you can use the card to withdraw cash at the nearest ATM.

 Get a State-Issued Photo ID